Roll20/help.roll20.net/_posts/2012-12-07-dynamic-lighting.md

 Open up your [Page Settings](/page-toolbar-page-settings) and check the checkbox to activate Dynamic Lighting for that page. *You can use Fog of War In combination with Dynamic Lighting, but one is not dependant on the other to function.*

 If you or your players suffer from sluggish dynamic lighting render results you might want to consider checking the option **Only Update on Drop**.
 What this option does when checked is that the tabletop only redraws the dynamic lighting *after* a token has been picked up and placed elsewhere on the map.
-This can lessen the render burden for users running on slower connections speeds or when a GM is working with a very large or complex map.
+This can lessen the render burden for users running on slower connection speeds or when a GM is working with a very large or complex map.

 #How to Add Light Obstructions